natadeleeuw/FakePracticeData/README.md

 # FakePracticeData
-data from a random number generator to practice uploading Using this as practice and familiarity with github for GIS course
+data from a random number generator to practice uploading data.
+Using this as practice and familiarity with github for GIS course.